Systemic Lupus (cont.)

 - Find a local Rheumatologist in your town

-What causes systemic lupus erythematosus?
+What are risk factors and causes of systemic lupus erythematosus?
+Is lupus contagious?
 Is lupus hereditary?

 The precise reason for the abnormal autoimmunity that causes lupus is not known.
 Inherited genes, viruses, ultraviolet light, and certain medications may all play some role.